ActivityWatch/docs/src/configuration.rst

 - :code:`host` Hostname to start the server on.
 Currently only :code:`localhost` or :code:`127.0.0.1` are supported.
 - :code:`port` Port number to start the server on.
-- :code:`cors` Enable CORS (Cross-Origin Resource Sharing) for the server.
-This is useful if you want to access the server from a different domain than the one it's hosted on.
+- :code:`cors` List of allowed origins for CORS (Cross-Origin Resource Sharing).
+Useful in testing and development to let other origins access the ActivityWatch API, such as aw-webui in development mode on port 27180.

 aw-client
 ---------